Age of Consent in Arkansas

-Statutory rape in Arkansas is defined as sexual intercourse where the victim is less than 14 years of age and the other person is more than three years older.
-And actually there is no “statutory rape” listed in Arkansas laws; it is simply called rape.
+Some states define statutory rape according to the age of the victim and the age of the accused.
+Statutory rape in Arkansas, however, is defined as sexual intercourse where in which the victim is less than 14 years of age and the accused is more than three years older.
+There is actually no legal description for the specific age of consent in Arkansas.
+The term “statutory rape” is not listed in Arkansas rape laws; it is simply called rape.
 If the accused is not more than three years older, that’s an affirmative defense to prosecution.
-This type of rape does not require consent as an element of the crime.
-That is, in order to convict somebody the state does not need to prove consent.
-Because of the victim’s young age they are not legally able to form consent.
+Arkansas rape law does not require consent as an element of the crime.
+That is, in order to convict someone of rape in the state of Arkansas, the state does not need to prove consent.
+Because of the victim’s young age (under 14 years old), the victim is not considered to be legally able to form consent.

 Call Stegall Law Firm at 901-205-9894 for more information

 Arkansas rape laws also define sexual intercourse as rape if the victim is a minor and the accused is a family member.
 A minor is defined in Arkansas rape laws as anyone under 18 years of age.
 Family member can be a legal guardian, an uncle or aunt, a grandparent, a brother or sister, a nephew or niece or a first cousin.
 It’s a defense to prosecution is the accused was not more than three years older than the victim.

 Rape defense lawyer for West Memphis, Marion, and Forrest City

 As a sex crimes lawyer, I understand how difficult and serious these cases can be.
 Rape in Arkansas is a Class Y felony (the most serious) and is punishable from 10-40 years.
 Pleading guilty to sex with a victim under 14 years of age will get you a minimum 25 years in prison.